 Disadvantages of Plastic

 Even though plastics are extremely useful, they come with some downsides that you should keep in mind.
-Here’s a rundown of some cons of plastic use based on their severity:
+Here’s a rundown of some disadvantages of plastic use based on their severity:

 Plastics have an extremely long lifecycle even in harsh conditions —1000 years in landfills and 450 years in the ocean.
 That’s also the main problem — they don’t break down like other materials.
 Instead of perishing and becoming less harmful to our environment, plastics remain intact and become litter and pollution concerns.
 Disposable plastic items like bags and bottles contribute greatly to these environmental issues because they can harm wildlife if left behind or improperly disposed of.